ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         intent to access a resource over the next 60 days, even if this access ends up being revoked after 15 days for other reasons).

-4.  <a name="requirement-4"></a> RI Claim Objects MUST have an indication of which organization asserted the claim (i.e. the "[source](#source-required)" field), but RI Claim Objects do not indicate individual persons involved in making the assertion (i.e. who assigned/signed the claim) as it is not generally needed to make an access decision.
+4.  <a name="requirement-4"></a> RI Claim Embedded Tokens MUST have an indication of which organization asserted the claim (i.e. the "[source](#source)" field), but RI Claim Embedded Tokens do not generally indicate individual persons involved in making the assertion (i.e. who assigned/signed the claim) as detailed identity information is not needed to make an access decision.

 5.  <a name="requirement-5"></a> Additional information about claims that is not needed to make an access decision SHOULD not be included in the claim.